JosephusPaye/Keen-UI/Customization.md

 Some components also have component-specific variables that can be found in their source files.
 Those can be overridden as well.

+You can also override the `rem` function by defining a `rem-custom` function to be used instead for calculating the size of components, as described below.
+Please refer to the original function in [`src/styles/utils.scss`](./src/styles/utils.scss).

 ## Component sizing

 All components use the `rem` CSS unit for properties with length values (e.g. `font-size`, `margin`, `padding`, `width`, `height`, etc).
 This allows you to customize the size of all components by setting `font-size` on the root (`<html>`) element.